younthu/vs-encrypt-text/README.md

-# Document Editing Sample
+# VS Code text encrypt/decrypt

-This is an example that shows you how to create a command which makes changes to the document in the active editor.
+This extension is for encrypt/decrypt selected text.

 # notes
 1. files under .vscode determines how to debug the source code.